 A study of the history and culture of Latin America from the pre-Columbian period to the present, with emphasis on 20th-century socio-political movements.
 Conducted in Spanish.
 Prerequisite: SPAN 111 or proficiency.
-This course is designated as a humanities division general education course.

 SPAN 250 APPROACHES TO HISPANIC LITERATURE